antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

-Finally, if you encounter toxic people, **don't let them make you lose your optimism.** In most cases, report it to my manager and ignore them after that worked well for me.
-There are a lot of wonderful people out there: focus on them!.
+Finally, if you encounter toxic people, **don't let them make you lose your optimism.** In most cases, report it to my manager and ignore them after that worked well for me. **There are a lot of wonderful people out there**: focus on them!.

 ## Don't stop coding